An Industrial-Scale Sequential Recommender for LinkedIn Feed Ranking: -- Experiments and offline results

-The pre-LayerNorm formulation is essential for training stability; without it, we observe training AUC collapsing to 0.5.
-We also evaluated different attention activations in Eq.~\eqref{eq:attn}, including Softmax, Sigmoid, SiLU, and ReLU.
-Contrary to observations in \cite{zhai2024actions}, Softmax matched or exceeded the performance of Sigmoid, SiLU, and ReLU in our setting.
-Finally, we experimented with several residual/skip-connection variants, including vanilla residual addition, LayerScale \cite{touvron2021going}, scalar rescaling \cite{bachlechner2021rezero}, and dense gating~\cite{chai2020highway}.
-Vanilla residual addition led to intermittent training instability (AUC dropping to 0.5 mid-training).
-Dense gating, LayerScale, and scalar rescaling all performed within marginal AUC differences.
-Based on this trade-off, {\systemname} uses the scalar \texttt{RescaleAndAdd} skip connection, which provides stable training with minimal additional complexity.
+We use pre-LayerNorm and discuss its criticality for model stability in Section~\ref{sec:training-stability}.
+We evaluated different attention activations in Eq.~\eqref{eq:attn}, including Softmax, Sigmoid, SiLU, and ReLU.
+Contrary to observations in \cite{zhai2024actions}, Softmax activation exceeded the performance of Sigmoid, SiLU, and ReLU in our setting.
+Performance drop in AUC when using alternative attention activations is presented in Table~\ref{tab:app-arch-ablations}.
+We use scalar \texttt{RescaleAndAdd} skip connection instead of vanilla residual addition and discuss the importance of different skip connections in Section~\ref{sec:training-stability}

-We also evaluated replacing the {\systemname} transformer blocks with HSTU layers~\cite{zhai2024actions}, but observed a consistent performance degradation.
+We also evaluated replacing the {\systemname} transformer blocks with HSTU layers~\cite{zhai2024actions}, but observed a consistent performance degradation as evident in Table~\ref{tab:app-arch-ablations}.
 For instance, at matched compute ($10^{17}$ FLOPs), the Long Dwell AUC decreases by $0.21\%$ with HSTU.
-Additional compute-matched comparisons between {\systemname} and HSTU are provided in Appendix~\ref{app:scaling-laws-vs-hstu}.